dank101/4.3BSD-Reno/README.md

 Thus, you should not expect applications ported to  this  release to work unchanged on 4.4BSD.

-Unlike past test releases, 4.3BSD-Reno is  being  made  gen- erally  available  to  4.3BSD  licensees,  and 4.3BSD-Reno may be redistributed and used in released  products  (within  the  usual licensing  constraints).
+Unlike past test releases, 4.3BSD-Reno is  being  made  generally available  to  4.3BSD  licensees,  and 4.3BSD-Reno may be redistributed and used in released  products  (within  the  usual licensing  constraints).
 However,  you will have to upgrade any code that you use from 4.3BSD-Reno to the 4.4BSD code within  one